gianpag/IBM_VisionApi_lab/README.md

 In order to be able to succesfully run the python code, make sure the dependencies listed in the requirements.txt are satisfied:

-> pip install -r FinishedSampleCode/requirements.txt
+> pip install -r requirements.txt